TALUS ANATOMY

 Body of the Talus, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The body of the talus is the cuboidal posterior part of the bone.
-Its dorsal surface features the trochlea, which articulates with the tibia and fibula.
-The lateral surface provides an attachment site for the anterior talofibular ligament, while the posterior surface is traversed by a sulcus that accommodates the tendon of the flexor hallucis longus.
+Its dorsal surface features the trochlea, which articulates with your tibia and fibula.
+The lateral surface provides an attachment site for the anterior talofibular ligament, while the posterior surface is traversed by a sulcus that accommodates the tendon of your flexor hallucis longus.

 Trochlea